navyaagrawal29/TrendingYoutubeVideosData/README.md

 # TrendingYoutubeVideosData

-This dataset collected the information of the most trending videos ib 2017 from 12th september to 21st october The dataset has 7999 rows and 11 columns
+This dataset collected the information of the most trending videos in 2017 from 12th September to 21st October The dataset has 7999 rows and 11 columns

-This dataset is taken from kaggle and has the following columns:
+This dataset is taken from Kaggle and has the following columns:

 video_id - video id of the uploaded video

 title - title of the video

-channel_title - channel that uploaded the vvideo
+channel_title - channel that uploaded the video

 category_id - category which the video belongs to